 About this Artist

-Rafael was previously Principal Conductor and Music Director of the Ulster Orchestra from 2014 – 2019 with whom he appeared twice at the BBC Proms in 2016 and 2019.
-He now holds the title of Conductor Laureate in recognition of the vast artistic contribution he gave to the Orchestra and City of Belfast during his five year tenure.
+Payare was previously Principal Conductor and Music Director of the Ulster Orchestra from 2014 to 2019, and he twice appeared with them at the BBC Proms, in 2016 and 2019.
+He now holds the title of Conductor Laureate in recognition of the vast artistic contribution he gave to the orchestra and City of Belfast during his five-year tenure.

-As an opera conductor, he made his acclaimed debut at Glyndebourne Festival in 2019 conducting Barbiere and has conducted Madame Butterfly and La Boheme for Royal Swedish Opera and a new production of La Traviata at Malmo Opera.
-During the 21-22 season, Payare will make his debut at the Danish Opera conducting Tosca.
-In July 2012, he was personally invited by his mentor, the late Lorin Maazel, to conduct at his Castleton Festival in Virginia and in July 2015 he was appointed Principal Conductor and conducted performances of Gounod 'Romeo and Juliette’ and a performance of Beethoven Symphony No 9 in memory of Lorin Maazel.
+As an opera conductor, Payare has conducted at the Glyndebourne Festival, Staatsoper Berlin, Royal Stockholm Opera, and Royal Danish Opera.
+The current season will see his debut at the Royal Opera House, Covent Garden, conducting Il barbiere di Siviglia.
+In July 2012, he was personally invited by his mentor, the late Lorin Maazel, to conduct at his Castleton Festival in Virginia, and in July 2015, he was appointed Principal Conductor and led performances of Gounod’s Roméo et Juliette and a performance of Beethoven’s Symphony No. 9 in memory of Maazel.

-An inspiration to young musicians, Payare has forged a close relationship with the Royal College of Music in London where he visits every season to lead their Symphony Orchestra and has led projects with the Chicago Civic Orchestra, Orchestra of the Americas and the Filarmonica Joven de Colombia.
+An inspiration to young musicians, Payare has forged a close relationship with the Royal College of Music in London, where he visits every season to lead its symphony orchestra, and he has led projects with the Chicago Civic Orchestra, Orchestra of the Americas, and the Filarmónica Joven de Colombia.